grafana/k6-docs/docs/sources/author-run/schedule-a-test.md

 ### Schedules overview page

 In the sidebar menu, go to **Manage > Scheduled tests**.

+> The test scheduling view is currently not available in Grafana Cloud.
+We are working on it.
+>
+> Meanwhile, the **Scheduled tests** option redirects you to [k6 Cloud (app.k6.io)](https://app.k6.io/) to schedule your cloud tests from there.

 On this page, you can create new schedules, and find and edit all test schedules your organization has created.